Non-free curves on Fano varieties: Background

-To prove that the family $\mathcal C \to T$ is isotrivial, it suffices to consider the relative principal polarization of $\mathcal J \to T$ by Torelli theorem.
-However, since $H^{2}(\mathcal{J}_{t},\mathbb{Z})$ is discrete a continuous deformation will fix the numerical class of the polarization, proving the claim. \end{proof}
+To prove that the family $\mathcal C \to T$ is isotrivial, it suffices to consider the relative principal polarization of $\mathcal J \to T$ by the Torelli theorem.
+However, since $H^{2}(\mathcal{J}_{t},\mathbb{Z})$ is discrete and the monodromy is trivial, any deformation will fix the numerical class of the polarization, proving that $C_t$ are all isomorphic to each other.
+Moreover since $\Jac(B) \to \Jac(C_t)$ is identified with $\Jac(B) \to J$, the maps $B \to C_{t}$ are all isomorphic to each other.
+Thus our assertion follows. \end{proof}

 \begin{corollary} Let $Z$ be a smooth projective variety and let $B$ be a smooth projective curve.
 Suppose that $W$ is a locally closed subvariety of $\Mor(B,Z)$ such that the morphisms parametrized by $W$ are not birational onto their image.
 Then there is a finite morphism $g: B \to B'$ to a smooth projective curve $B'$ and a locally closed subvariety $Y \subset \Mor(B',Z)$ such that the general morphism parametrized by $W$ is the composition of $g$ with a morphism parametrized by $Y$. \end{corollary}